Book Cover Designs That Sell (How-To Guide, Examples)

 Capture emotion

-Certain images evoke certain emotions from people.
+Certain images evoke emotions from people.

 Make it yours